-We also want our solution to have the following features:

-- data-driven: able to work without explicit domain knowledge. - multivariate: using the relationship of a nominal variable with several other variables to decide the ordering, spacing and classing of the values. - scalable: can work with a large number of variables with high cardinality using limited memory. - distance-preserving: the distance between two nominal values in nominal space is preserved in numeric space. - association-preserving: nominal variables that are highly associated in nominal space are also highly correlated in numeric space.
+We also want our solution to have the following features: data-driven (not relying on domain knowledge), multivariate (using the relationship of a nominal variable with several other variables to decide the ordering, spacing and classing of the values), scalable (can work with a large number of variables with high cardinality using limited memory), distance-preserving (the distance between two nominal values in nominal space is preserved in numeric space), association-preserving (nominal variables that are highly associated in nominal space are also highly correlated in numeric space), and accessible (readily available to data analysts).
 To our knowledge, no solution exists that has all these features (this is further discussed in Section 2).

 To solve this problem, we propose that nominal variables be pre-processed using a Distance-Quantification-Classing (DQC) approach before being imported into visual exploration tools designed for numeric variables.
 In the Distance Step, we transform the data and search for a set of independent dimensions that can be used to calculate the distance between nominal values.
 This distance is based on each value's distribution across several other nominal variables.
-The independence among the resulting dimensions is needed to ensure that the distance calculation is not biased by groups of highly associated (i.e., correlated) variables.
-Analyzing one variable using its relationship with several other variables (instead of just one other variable) promotes stability in the resulting order and spacing of values.
-These all will help ensure that the distance between two nominal values in nominal space is preserved in numeric space.
 In the Quantification Step, we assign order and spacing among the nominal values based on the distance information.
 In the Classing Step, we determine which values within a variable are similar to each other and thus can be grouped together.
-Each of these three steps can be accomplished by more than one technique, as we will show in Sections 4 to 6.
+Each of these three steps can be accomplished by more than one technique as we will show in Sections 4 to 6.

-We incorporated an implementation of the DQC approach into XmdvTool, a public-domain visualization package developed at WPI [XmdvTool Home Page 2003].
-For the Distance Step, we implemented and evaluated two alternatives: the well-established technique of Multiple Correspondence Analysis (MCA) [Greenacre 1993] from Statistics and our own Focused Correspondence Analysis (FCA) which we describe in this paper.
+We implemented the DQC approach in XmdvTool, a public-domain visualization package developed at WPI [XmdvTool Home Page 2003].
+For the Distance Step, we implemented and evaluated two alternatives - the well-established technique of Multiple Correspondence Analysis (MCA) [Greenacre 1993] from Statistics and our own Focused Correspondence Analysis (FCA) which we describe in this paper.
 FCA is our proposed alternative to MCA when memory is limited.
 For the Quantification Step, we used a modification of the Optimal Scaling technique [Greenacre 1993] to also make it work for data sets with perfectly associated variables.
 For the Classing Step, we used a Hierarchical Clustering algorithm [Johnson and Wichern 1988] so we can perform multivariate classing (using information from several variables to guide the classing).